DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Builder

-In Android, the UI widgets are rendered on an activity or a fragment, and can be dived into native widgets and web widgets.
-Specifically, \system{} proposes different analysis methods for two different types of widgets.
+In Android, the GUI widgets can be dived into native widgets and web widgets.
+Specifically, \system{} proposes different analysis methods for two types of widgets.

-\textbf{Native Widgets.} As mentioned in Section~\ref{sec:preliminary}, the native widgets can be statically recorded in the XML file or dynamically added at runtime.
-Generally speaking, XML file are loaded through API calls like ``\textit{setContentView}" or ``\textit{inflate}".
-And the XML widgets can be loaded via API calls such as ``\textit{findViewByID}".
-The dynamic loading widgets will be identified in code (\eg, new TextView()) directly, and be attached to some existing layout.
-And through these API calls, we map the widget to their corresponding activity.
+\textbf{Native Widgets.} As mentioned in Section~\ref{sec:preliminary}, the native widgets can be statically recorded in the XML file or dynamically added in code.
+To the XML widgets, their widget types (\eg, ImageView, Button), the text (\eg, @string/ic\_hello), and the layout hierarchy (\eg, ConstrainLayout) are well organized in the corresponding XML files.
+In addition, the activities/fragments load their corresponding XML widgets based on the API calls \textit{findViewbyID}.
+To the dynamically added widgets, they are dynamically added in code (\eg, new TextView()), and their attributes are recorded in the code, which requires taint flow analysis to identify.
+These widgets are rendered within the ``\textit{OnCreate}" phase when a activity/fragment is calling up.

-To perform native widgets analysis, we adopt FrontMatter~\cite{kuznetsov2021all}, the SOTA static UI analysis tool, to figure out the native widgets.
-Considering the lifecycle of Android, the FrontMatter only restores the UI creation process within the ``\textit{OnCreate}" phase.
-This design improves the analysis speed and is suitable for massive dataset situations.
+There have been several studies~\cite{xiao2019iconintent,huang2015supor} to perform native widgets analysis.
+Considering the efficiency, we build up our system based on a SOTA lightweight static UI analysis framework, FrontMatter~\cite{kuznetsov2021all}, to figure out the native widgets.

-The analysis performs on XML files to identify the widget types (\eg, ImageView, ConstrainLayout), the widget layout, the widget icon (\eg, @drawable/ic\_button), and the event listeners (\eg, OnClick).
-And the analysis also performs on code and leverages taint flow analysis to identify the dynamic widget attributions.
-Finally, it combines the results on both the XML files and the code to identify all native widgets and their attributes.
-In addition, based on the special API calls, we analyze relationships between activities/fragments and widgets to map the activities and their native widgets together.

-\textbf{Web Widgets.} Nowadays, the hybrid development paradigm is commonly used in app development, occupying \num{74}\% top 50 apps in markets~\cite{hybridapp}.
-These hybrid apps acquire remote resources through web widgets.
-Specifically, the WebView starts a local browser and invokes the ``\textit{LoadURL}" API with a \textit{java.lang.String} type parameter.
-Then the URL corresponding to the parameter will be shown in the local browser.
-For these web widgets, the essential part is the URL parameter.
+\textbf{Web Widgets.} Nowadays, the hybrid development paradigm is commonly used~\cite{hybridapp}, which acquires remote resources through web widgets.
+Specifically, the WebView starts a local browser and invokes the web APIs (\eg,``\textit{LoadURL}") to load a web page.
+These widgets are an important part of \sg{}, but are not properly analyzed by native widget analysis studies.